ArthurCose/License-Ripper/README.md

   includeRepository?: boolean;
   /** Adds a funding key containing a list of URL strings for relevant packages, defaults to false */ includeFunding?: boolean;
+  /** Adds a description key containing the description stored in package.json, defaults to false */ includeDescription?: boolean;
   /** Includes devDependencies in the output, defaults to false */ includeDev?: boolean;
   /** List of package names to exclude from results, used when the license is only provided from a parent package */